 The Albany Engineered Composites ("AEC") segment, provides highly engineered, advanced composite structures to customers in the commercial and defense aerospace industries.
 The segment includes Albany Safran Composites, LLC ("ASC"), in which our customer, SAFRAN Group, owns a 10 percent noncontrolling interest, AEC, through ASC, is the exclusive supplier to the LEAP program of advanced composite fan blades and fan cases under a long-term supply contract.

-The LEAP engine is used on the Airbus A320neo and Boeing 737 MAX family of jets.
-AEC's largest aerospace customer is the SAFRAN Group and sales to SAFRAN (consisting primarily of fan blades and cases for CFM's LEAP engine) accounted for approximately 12 percent of the Company's consolidated Net sales in 2021.
-In 2021, Safran leased manufacturing space from AEC for the GE9X program.
-Rent paid by Safran under this lease amounted to \$0.9 million in both 2021 and 2020.
-AEC Net sales to Safran were \$111.6 million in 2021, \$99.0 million in 2020, and \$226.8 million in 2019.
-The total of Accounts receivable, Contract assets and Noncurrent receivable due from Safran amounted to \$79.6 million and \$127.1 million as of December 31, 2021 and 2020, respectively.
+The LEAP engine is used on the Airbus A320neo, Boeing 737 MAX, and COMAC 919 aircrafts.
+AEC's largest aerospace customer is SAFRAN and sales to SAFRAN (consisting primarily of fan blades and cases for CFM's LEAP engine) accounted for approximately 16 percent of the Company's consolidated Net sales in 2022.
+In 2022, SAFRAN leased manufacturing space from AEC for the GE9X program.
+Rent paid by SAFRAN under this lease amounted to \$0.9 million in both 2022 and 2021.
+AEC Net sales to SAFRAN were \$169.3 million in 2022, \$111.6 million in 2021, and \$99.0 million in 2020.
+The total of Accounts receivable, Contract assets and Noncurrent receivable due from SAFRAN amounted to \$80.8 million and \$79.6 million as of December 31, 2022 and 2021, respectively.